ShotProps

 Initialize a ShotProps instance from a Shot instance.

-Source code in py_ballisticcalc/conditions.py
+Source code in py_ballisticcalc/shot.py

 get_density_and_mach_for_altitude